Want to understand Agile software development and the tools you need to implement it?

 Slow communication and feedback are some of the easiest ways for software engineering to go off-track.

-Luckily, ClickUp has a simple solution to this.
+Luckily, ClickUp has a simple solution to speed things up, Formula 1 style.

-The project management tool lets you instantly convert a comment into a task and assign it to a team member.
-The team member will be notified of this and it’ll even pop-up in their task tray to help them get started.
+This project management software lets you instantly convert a comment into a task and assign it to your team members.
+The assigned team member will be notified of this, and it’ll even pop-up in their notifications to help them get started.

 Once they’re done with it, they can mark the comment as resolved to eliminate any unnecessary follow-ups.